CU-ESIIL/forest-carbon-codefest/docs/index.md

 Our passionate cohort of participants for the event includes individuals from academia, land management, and industry, across a range of career stages.

-Code generated from the event can be found on [our GitHub repo](https://github.com/earthlab/forest-carbon-codefest-2024), and is available for use under an MIT license.
+Code generated for the event can be found on [our GitHub repo](https://github.com/CU-ESIIL/forest-carbon-codefest), and is available for use under an MIT license.

 # Details